Almezing/almezing.github.io/_posts/2018-12-10-First-Post.md

 ### The Brassica Foundation (The Broccoloid Aliens):

 Mysterious group.
-Philanthropic and care for the needy by providing with food and some resources.
+Philanthropic and care for the needy by providing food and some resources.